25prabhu10/notes/docs/Concepts/AWS/AWS_Elastic_Beanstalk.md

 ## Beanstalk Deployment Options for Updates

-- All at once (deploy all in one go) – fastest, but instances aren’t available to serve traffic for a bit (downtime)
+- All at once (deploy all in one go) - fastest, but instances aren't available to serve traffic for a bit (downtime)
 - Rolling: update a few instances at a time (bucket), and then move onto the next bucket once the first bucket is healthy
 - Rolling with additional batches: like rolling, but spins up new instances to move the batch (so that the old application is still available)
 - Immutable: spins up new instances in a new ASG, deploys version to these instances, and then swaps all the instances when everything is healthy